e pā ana ki a matou

 Latest Public Health Plans

-The Canterbury DHB Public Health Plan describes public health services provided or funded by the Canterbury DHB and its Public Health Unit (Community and Public Health).
+The Canterbury DHB Public Health Plan presents the public health outcomes that the Canterbury DHB’s Public Health Unit (Community and Public Health) works towards.
 The plan also outlines the key priorities for the 13 programme areas under which this work is structured.

 Public Health Plans are also available for the South Canterbury and West Coast DHBs.
 This is because Community and Public Health is also the Public Health Unit for these DHBs.

 How Community and Public Health applies the Ottawa Charter